fe-data/fe-tracking/docs/getting-started/installation.rst

 Further optimizations
 ---------------------
 *FE Tracking* is very battery-conscious.
 When track recording is enabled it will automatically start recording a location according to the configured distanceFilter (meters).
-When the device is detected be stationary, *FE Tracking* will automatically turn off location-services to conserve energy.
+When the device is detected to be stationary, *FE Tracking* will automatically turn off location-services to conserve energy.

 Nevertheless, further optimisations are certainly possible in order to use the battery as efficiently as possible.